-12.5 Company is not bound by any error or omission on any invoice, order form or other document or statement issued by Company.
-12.6 Where Company has rights and remedies at law or otherwise in addition to the rights set out in these Terms, those rights and remedies will continue to apply.
+12.6 Where the Company has rights and remedies at law or otherwise in addition to the rights set out in these Terms, those rights and remedies will continue to apply.

 12.7 These Terms are governed by the law of New Zealand and each party irrevocably and unconditionally submits to the exclusive jurisdiction of the courts of New Zealand.